marcosSanchez-dev/camo-gallery-prototype/README.md

 ## 🌟 Goal of This Prototype

-This project is a technical assessment for **Camo**, showcasing a premium cinematic gallery experience where users can:

 - Browse before/after visual transformations
 - Upload their own comparisons
 - Experience dramatic visual enhancements